-The impacts to the quality of the Pedestrian Infrastructure as a result of the Proposed Scheme have been considered with reference to any changes to the existing pedestrian facilities along footpaths and crossing locations within the direct study area.
-Whilst reference has been given to the overall changes along the full length of the Proposed Scheme the impact assessment primarily focuses only on the pedestrian facilities at junctions.
+The impacts to the quality of the Pedestrian Infrastructure as a result of the Proposed Scheme have been considered with reference to any changes to the existing pedestrian facilities along footways and crossing locations within the direct study area.
+Reference has been made to the overall changes along the full length of the Proposed Scheme and the impact assessment primarily focuses only on the pedestrian facilities at junctions to provide a direct comparison between the Do Minimum and Do Something scenarios.
+Table 6.16 outlines the assessment criteria for each junction.

-Where the Proposed Scheme introduces a change to a junction layout, the impact on pedestrians has been assessed using a set of criteria which has been derived from guidance listed in Section 3.
-The contents of Table 6.3 outline the assessment criteria for each junction.
+Where the Proposed Scheme introduces a change to a junction layout, the impact on pedestrians has been assessed using a set of criteria which has been derived from guidance listed in Section 6.7.
+The contents of Table 6.16 outline the assessment criteria for each junction.

-Table 6.3: Pedestrian Junction Assessment Criteria
+Table 6.16: Pedestrian Junction Assessment Criteria